jeremybatesDC/vueGridBaseballCard/README.md

 --> stats: Previous 5 years
 (offer previous 10 years but no fact footer)
 (offer 10 categories, but no career highlights section)

-- Years: Default to 2019, working backwards X (5) years.
-Could offer another "start year."
-Will have to think of easy way to give non-contiguous years without making it too easy for user to make typo... (they could default, and then each be over-rideable via a select menu or data-list or whatever)

 -- math: JUST TOTALS for v1. averages can be v2 because that will require UI work to allow user to select which kind of career stat (total, avg, is there another?) to show for that column...